hmrc/alcohol-duty-returns/api-docs/fulfilledObligationDetails.md

-# Get Obligation Details
+# Get Fulfilled Obligation Details

-Returns the Obligation Details for fulfilled obligations by year.
+Returns fulfilled obligations for the last 7 calendar years including the current year, with a minimum year of 2024.

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.